Code of Criminal Procedure (CrPC), 1973

 372. No appeal to lie unless otherwise provided.

-373. Appeal from orders requiring security or refusal to accept or rejecting surety for keeping peace
+373. Appeal from orders requiring security or refusal to accept or rejecting surety for keeping peace or good behaviour.

 374. Appeals from convictions.